ahmedk92/ahmedk92.github.io/_posts/2019-02-05-Non-Repeatable viewDidAppear Logic.md

 ### 2. Deferring with GCD

 Magic.
 GCD helps in executing code *later*.
 There are two ways to do it for our need: `async` and `asyncAfter(deadline:execute:)`.
-We can use either in `viewDidLoad` to execute non-repetable code "later enough".
+We can use either in `viewDidLoad` to execute non-repeatable code "later enough".

 `asyncAfter(deadline:execute:)` is straight forward: